DenisFeofanov/pet-cat-breeds-redux/README.md

 - How to organize Redux store
 - How to change state through actions and reducers
 - How to use async logic with redux-thunk
+- How to favicon (including Safari/IE, Android/iOS shortcuts, dark theme and future resizes)